wallberg/blog/_drafts/review-evolution-20.md

 tags: review evolution darwinism intelligent-design
 ---

-In this post I review Evolution 2.0: Breaking the Deadlock Between Darwin and Design {% cite marshallEvolutionBreakingDeadlock2015 %} The author, Perry Marshall, presents a view of evolution as a middle ground between the dogmatic views of many advocates of two sides.
-Advocates for Intelligent Design need to accept that evolution is real, advocates for Neo-Darwinism need to accept that evolution is not random or designless.
-My intent here is not to present a comprehensive treatment of the book but rather a summary of the major takeaways for me personally.
+In this post I present a summary of my understanding and takeaways from the book Evolution 2.0: Breaking the Deadlock Between Darwin and Design {% cite marshallEvolutionBreakingDeadlock2015 %} The author, Perry Marshall, presents a view of evolution as a middle ground between the dogmatic views of  advocates on two sides.
+Advocates for Intelligent Design (ID) need to accept that evolution is real, advocates for Neo-Darwinism need to accept that evolution is not random, but goal-driven and designed.

-## About the Author

-Crisis of Faith, Scientific Search, Electrical Engineer as Outsider

-> So I made a daring, perilous, frightening decision.
->
-> *I was going to let science and engineering answer this question for me*.
->
-> I promised that if science really told me that not God, no plan, no intentionality was needed for me to have a wonderfully engineered hand at the end of my arm, then I would make a massive, wholesale change in my belief system. {% cite marshallEvolutionBreakingDeadlock2015 -l 7 %}

-Challenge of looking closely [^decision].

-The author argues he is an outsider, able to see new insights in genetics, communication theory, and bioinformatics.

 ## Summary